 All persons wishing to access Cranfield Defence and Security must produce photographic ID (passport, UK photo driving licence, government ID card or similar).

-Serving military personnel sponsored by their respective service (UK and International) are expected to wear military dress during the ‘working’ day as if in their parent unit.
-There is one exception to this rule and that is where a part of a course is delivered outside of the United Kingdom.
-For the duration of such visits, civilian dress should be worn.
+Serving military personnel sponsored by their respective service (UK and international) may be expected to wear military dress during the working day as if in their parent unit.
+Please refer to your joining instructions to see if this is applicable to you.